a-mufasa/Web-Scraping-Workspace/README.md

 # Web Scraping Workspace

-Repository for one-off web scraping/parsing projects.
-Note that some of these websites are **private**, therefore you will not be able to run the scraping/parsing.
+Repository for the code belonging to one-off web scraping/parsing projects.
+Note that some of these websites are **private**, therefore you may not be able to run the scraping/parsing for them.
 As such, any private data will be ommitted from this repository.

 ## `PLMA`
 HTML Parser made in JavaScript specifically for [Private Label Manufacturers Association Trade Show](https://members.plma.com/trade-show-directory)